nismod/nismod.github.io/docs/smif-prerequisites.md

 ### Parameters

 Parameters are the means by which the 'dials and knobs' of a model can be made visible to `smif`.
-Once defined, parameters can be modified using narratives, and included in the smif GUI.
+Once defined, parameters can be modified through the smif GUI or connected to narratives.

 Initially, (as of `smif v0.5`) only floating point parameters are supported, but future versions will support categorical and boolean parameters.